jolynch/website/content/posts/dominos_is_a_good_cdn.md

 level objective ([SLO](https://en.wikipedia.org/wiki/Service-level_objective))
 of less than thirty minutes.
-To achieve this promise, they use a number of common techniques used by Content Delivery Networks (CDNs) to ensure web content such as photos, code (javascript) and even videos get to your browser or device quickly.
+To achieve this promise, they use a number of common techniques used by Content Delivery Networks (CDNs) to ensure web content such as photos, code and even videos get to your browser or device quickly.

 In this post we'll see how large online services keep their latencies low to the user by observing the strategies that Domino's in particular, and pizza